Pregame Planning

 Brainstorm reward: Any player who suggests custom squares gets additional points when the behavior is observed.

-a) anyone with an additional story can claim the square, if agreed on by the group
+2) Anyone with an additional story can claim the square, as agreed on by the group.